data301-2021-summer2/project-group04-project/data/processed/README.md

-# Processed data folder
+# Processed Data

-Use this folder to store processed data.
+This store the data has been processed.